ankitvars/ankitvars/README.md

-## **[Ankit Varshney]**
+## **Ankit Varshney**
 ### Frontend Developer | Web Enthusiast

 👋 Hello World!
-I'm [Ankit Varshney], a passionate and dedicated Frontend Developer with a strong desire to create beautiful and functional web experiences.
+I'm Ankit Varshney, a passionate and dedicated Frontend Developer with a strong desire to create beautiful and functional web experiences.
 I'm excited to embark on this coding journey and contribute to the ever-evolving world of web development.

 🚀 **Skills:**
 - HTML5 | CSS3 | JavaScript